-Several important national and provincial scale conservation plans were considered, with the results of those studies, where relevant, being included in this report.
-Most of these plans are produced at a high level, so it is important to verify or groundtruth the actual status of the study area.
-Groundtruthing of aquatic habitats in the project area is critical for the identification and mapping of important habitat, which is known to contain protected or endangered species within the region.
+Several important national and provincial scale conservation plans were also considered, with the results of those studies where relevant being included in this report.
+Most conservation plans are produced at a high level, so it is important to verify or ground truth the actual status of the study area.
+Groundtruthing of aquatic resources in the project area was also important as the information was critical for the identification and mapping of important habitat where protected or endangered species are known to occur within the region.

-Figure 1: The study area in relation to the surrounding environment near Loxton
+Figure 1: The site boundary in relation to the surrounding mainstem rivers